StackVista/stackstate-docs/setup/installation/initial_run_guide.md

 ## Troubleshooting

 If you run into any problems during the installation of StackState or first run, check the [StackState installation troubleshooting guide](/setup/installation/troubleshooting.md).

+## Next steps

+Once you have StackState up and running, you can get started setting up integrations